Person filing a CFPB complaint online against a lender on a laptop

 The most effective complaints are specific, documented, and tied to a clear violation of federal law.
 Vague narratives produce slow or dismissive responses.
 Precise ones escalate faster.

-A strong complaint includes: exact dates of the alleged violation, the dollar amounts involved, names of any representatives you spoke with, a clear statement of what rule or law you believe was broken, and copies of all relevant documents.
-Reference specific laws where possible — such as the Truth in Lending Act (TILA), the Fair Credit Reporting Act (FCRA), or the FDCPA.
+A strong complaint includes exact dates of the alleged violation, the dollar amounts involved, and names of any representatives you spoke with.
+Beyond those basics, include a clear statement of what rule or law you believe was broken, plus copies of all relevant documents.
+Reference specific laws where possible, such as the Truth in Lending Act (TILA), the Fair Credit Reporting Act (FCRA), or the FDCPA.
 If a lender added undisclosed fees or failed to explain rollover terms, note that payday loan rollover rules require specific disclosures under federal and state law.

 Document Everything Before You Submit

 Screenshot every relevant page.
 Save emails and text messages.
 Print or PDF loan agreements.
-The CFPB complaint portal allows document uploads — use this feature.
-Complaints with attachments receive more substantive company responses.
+The CFPB complaint portal allows document uploads, and complaints with attachments receive more substantive company responses.
 If you believe the lender’s conduct was predatory from the outset, our guide on predatory vs. fair lending can help you identify the specific violation to cite.

 Complaint Element Weak Version Strong Version